-The Benefits of Tagging
+The Benefits of AWS Tags

 A tag is a metadata attached to a resource with the ability to identify a resource easily.
 It is always in a key-value pair, meaning that each tag is a simple label (key) with a value associated with it.
 Many users solely use tags to give a common name to a resource, but if a resource is tagged well and managed for a proper use case, it will help with multiple use cases.

-Let’s understand the commonly used tagging categories.
+Let’s understand the commonly used AWS tags categories:

 - Tagging based on Application Usage: This is dependant on the use case of that resource.
 Specifically, it depends on whether the application is hosted on EC2 is Web Application / App Server / Database / Analytic server, etc.